DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-28-nominating-an-induction-tutor.md

 ## Business goals
+* communicate to all eligible schools, the new statutory changes and how they can start to engage with the service
 * create an accurate record of who is responsible for training in each school, so notifications and tasks can be delegated to them
 * prevent the service from contacting generic admin email addresses that could easily be ignored